YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 has previously marked the database "encryptable".

 The command requires standalone access to the database.
 It performs some basic encryption setup checks and requires the ydb_passwd environment variable to be defined and the GNUPGHOME environment variable to point to a valid directory in the environment.
-Just as encrypted databases use global buffers in pairs (for encrypted and unencrypted versions of blocks), a database marked as encryptable has global buffers allocated in pairs (i.e., the actual number of global buffers is twice the number reported by DSE DUMP -FILEHEADER) and requires correspondingly larger shared memory segments.
+Just as encrypted databases use global buffers in pairs (for encrypted and unencrypted versions of blocks), a database marked as encryptable has global buffers allocated in pairs (i.e., the actual number of global buffers is twice the number reported by DSE DUMP FILEHEADER) and requires correspondingly larger shared memory segments.
 To revert unencrypted but encryptable databases back to the "unencryptable" state, use the command:

 .. code-block:: none